darren-martz/resp/index.md

 ## Withdrawing Funds for Education

 This is the exciting time for both the subscribers and the beneficiary as they start a new chapter in their lives with advanced education.
-Starting classes there are expenses, bills to pay, laptops to buy.
+Starting classes there are expenses, bills to pay, sports, activity fees, laptops to buy.
 Tuition is sometimes paid upfront but often delayed payment requirements by weeks which helps.
 Surprise, you do not get access to the funds all at once and certainly not all of your funds.
 To start the process will require proof of enrollment from the educational institution, and will be required every time a withdrawal is made.

 > This is where some people start not liking the RESP program depending on how much you have accumulated over the years.